-Enter your access code.
-If an error is made in entering the code, press [#] to cancel and then re-enter the code again.
+- Enter your access code.
+If an error is made in entering the code, re-enter the code correctly.
 When a valid access code is entered, the keypad will stop beeping.
-If no alarms occurred while the panel was armed, and there are no troubles, the display will read...

-After about five seconds, the system will return to the Ready state and the display will read...
+If no alarms occurred while the panel was armed, and there are no troubles, the display will read System Disarmed No Alarm Memory After about five seconds, the system will return to the Ready state and the display Enter Code to Arm System alarm, the display will show the following message to indicate that a zone is open...
+Secure System Before Arming <>

-If an alarm occurred while the system was armed, this message will be displayed.
 Use the arrow (< >) keys to view which zones caused the alarm.
-If a zone is still in alarm, the display will show the following message to indicate that a zone is open...
+If a zone is still in

-Upon disarming and if a trouble is present, this message will be displayed.
-Use the arrow (< >) keys to view which troubles are affecting the system (see "Viewing Trouble Conditions" on page 11).
+Enter Code to Arm System (< >) keys to view which troubles are affecting the system (see "Viewing Trouble Conditions" on page 11).
 NOTE: If you return and find that an alarm has occurred while you were away, it is possible that an intruder may still be on the premises.
-Take appropriate action.
+Go to a neighbour's house, and call the local police to investigate.